bloominstituteoftechnology/Lambda-Hello/BasilH.md

 # Basil Havens

-## Android Development 2
+## Web Developer 105

-### Wednesday, March 20th, 2019
+### Wednesday, March 20th, 1999

-Originally from the Seattle area.
-Still living here.
-Attended the University of Washington.
+Originally from the Detroid area.
+Not living there.
+Attended the University of Pittsburgh.

-> Enjoys travelling, hiking, socializing
+> Enjoys eating, skating, hunting
-> I watch cats, dogs, houses, and the mind
+> I watch cars, daisies, sports, and bees